blueag8/Photography_Website/README.md

 web: gunicorn <app_name>
 (Gunicorn for Heroku deployment)

-10. If you don't have a
+10. If you don't already have a Heroku account [Sign-up Here](https://signup.heroku.com/)
 11. For stripe access you will need to register an account and obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
 This can be done [[here](https://dashboard.stripe.com/login)]